Chaitra Navratri 2026: Dates, 9 Colors & Significance | Complete Guide

 Chaitra Navratri is a nine-day Hindu festival dedicated to Goddess Durga, marking the beginning of the Hindu New Year.
 Celebrated in the month of Chaitra (March-April), this festival is observed with devotion across India, with special pujas, fasting, and rituals.
 It is believed that during these nine days, Goddess Durga descends on Earth to bless her devotees.

-Chaitra Navratri 2025 Date & Time
+Chaitra Navratri 2026 Date & Time / Navratri 2026 March

-In 2025, Chaitra Navratri will begin on March 30, 2025, and conclude on April 7, 2025.
-Below are the key timings for the festival:
+In 2026, Chaitra Navratri will begin on March 19, 2026, and conclude on March 27, 2026.
+Below are the key timing for the festival:

 Each day of Navratri is dedicated to a different form of Goddess Durga and has specific prayers and rituals associated with it:

-- March 30 (Sunday): Ghatasthapana, Chandra Darshan, and Shailputri Puja
+19 March 2026: Ghatasthapana, Chandra Darshan, and Shailputri Puja

-- March 31 (Monday): Brahmacharini Puja
+20 March 2026 : Brahmacharini Puja

-- April 6 (Sunday): Mahagauri Puja and Kanya Pujan
+26 March 2026 : Mahagauri Puja and Kanya Pujan

-- April 7 (Monday): Siddhidatri Puja and Ram Navami
+27 March 2026 : Siddhidatri Puja and Ram Navami

 Significance of Chaitra Navratri

-Chaitra Navratri marks the victory of good over evil, symbolized by Goddess Durga’s battle against Mahishasura.
+Chaitra Navratri significance marks the victory of good over evil, symbolized by Goddess Durga’s battle against Mahishasura.
 The festival is considered auspicious for spiritual growth, self-discipline, and devotion.
 It also coincides with the birth of Lord Rama, making it an important celebration for Hindus.
 Many devotees observe fasts, perform pujas, and chant mantras to seek divine blessings, prosperity, and well-being.

-9 Colors of Navratri and Their Significance
+Chaitra Navratri 2026 Colours and Their Significance

 Day 1: Red – Maa Shailputri